AuraMask/auramask-extension/test/unit/development/sample-changelog.md

 ## 3.5.4 2017-4-25

 - Fix occasional nonce tracking issue.
-- Fix bug where some events would not be emitted by web3.
+- Fix bug where some events would not be emitted by webu.
 - Fix bug where an error would be thrown when composing signatures for networks with large ID values.

 ## 3.5.3 2017-4-24